AikaHorizon333/RTR105/works/Statistics/Statistics.md

 ## Histogram

+An histogram is a graphical representation of the distribution of a dataset.
+It shows the frequency of each value in a dataset, typically represented by a bar chart.
+It is used to understand the distribution of a dataset, such as the range of values, the average value, and the presence of outliers.

 By importing the Count list to a external document its possible to generate a histogram image of the data.

 All the information needed to display the data is already in the array.